Juhii16/Movie-Recommendation-Engine-Engage-22-/README.md

 In case if you want recent databse so you can visit Kaggle (The link for which is Down below) [ Link to download dataset from Kaggle ](https://www.kaggle.com/rounakbanik/the-movies-dataset?select=ratings.csv)

-**This project aims to be a unique and personalized using other methods and a web user interface using streamlit (https://streamlit.io/)**
+**This project aims to be a unique submission under Microsoft Engage 2022 and is made using streamlit which allows development of efficient interactive web apps with a quick and structured development flow(https://streamlit.io/)**
 Here is how the interface looks like :
 ![App interface](1.6.png "Display APP")